paypal/react-engine/README.md

 Additionally, it can contain the following **optional** properties,

-- `docType`: <String> - a string that can be used as a doctype (_Default: `<!DOCTYPE html>`_).
+- `docType`: _String_ - a string that can be used as a doctype (_Default: `<!DOCTYPE html>`_).
-                        (docType might not make sense if you are rendering partials/sub page components, in that case you can pass and empty string as docType)
+                        docType might not make sense if you are rendering partials/sub page components, in that case, you should pass an empty string as docType.
-- `routesFilePath`: <String> - path for the file that contains the react router routes. react-engine uses this behind the scenes to reload the routes file in cases where [express's app property](http://expressjs.com/api.html#app.set) `view cache` is false, this way you don't need to restart the server every time a change is made in the view files or routes file.
+- `routesFilePath`: _String_ - path for the file that contains the react router routes. react-engine uses this behind the scenes to reload the routes file in cases where [express's app property](http://expressjs.com/api.html#app.set) `view cache` is false, this way you don't need to restart the server every time a change is made in the view files or routes file.
-- `renderOptionsKeysToFilter`: <Array> - an array of keys that need to be filtered out from the data object that gets fed into the react component for rendering. [more info](#data-for-component-rendering)
+- `renderOptionsKeysToFilter`: _Array_ - an array of keys that need to be filtered out from the data object that gets fed into the react component for rendering. [more info](#data-for-component-rendering)
-- `performanceCollector`: <Function> - to collects [perf stats](#performance-profiling)
+- `performanceCollector`: _Function_ - to collects [perf stats](#performance-profiling)

 ###### Rendering views on server side
 ```js